Aladin147/BLKWDS_Manager/docs/development_journal.md

 *Note: This journal was reconstructed from a recovered file on 2025-06-28.
 It contains the most recent development activities and decisions.*

+## 2025-07-22: Completed Phase 1 of Android Optimization Plan

+Today we completed Phase 1 of our Android optimization plan, focusing on critical fixes to improve code quality and remove legacy code:

+1. **Fixed Static Analysis Issues**:
+   - Removed unnecessary imports in multiple files
+   - Fixed deprecated member usage in test_app.dart
+   - Updated super parameter usage for better code quality
+   - Removed print statements in production code

+2. **Removed Legacy Studio Flags**:
+   - Updated today_booking_widget.dart to use studioId instead of boolean flags
+   - Marked legacy compatibility getters as deprecated in Booking model
+   - Added helper method to get studio name from studioId
+   - Updated booking_list_item.dart to use studioId instead of boolean flags

+3. **Documentation Updates**:
+   - Updated optimization_plan.md to reflect progress
+   - Documented changes in development journal

+4. **Next Steps**:
+   - Begin Phase 2: Performance Optimization
+   - Implement widget caching with const constructors
+   - Add pagination to list views
+   - Optimize image loading and caching

+These changes have significantly improved the code quality and prepared the codebase for further optimization.
+By removing legacy code and fixing static analysis issues, we've reduced technical debt and made the codebase more maintainable.

 ## 2025-07-22: Created Beta-Android Branch and Optimization Plan

 Today we created a new branch called "Beta-Android" that will become our new default main branch for the Android tablet version of the application.
 We also developed a comprehensive optimization plan to improve performance on older tablets, clean up legacy code, and enhance overall code quality.